b05505027/DeepCompression-PyTorch/README.md

 # deep_compression
-an unofficial implementation of deep compression using pytorch
+an unofficial implementation of deep compression using pytorch!